rxqum/Blackjack-project/README.txt

 - Download the project (or copypaste the code),
 - Press "Run".
 Afterwards you will get into the menu, where you have 3 options, play blackjack, view my statistics and leave.
 Good luck.
+Known issues:
+- When you have 11 and more points and you get an A, the value of an A is still 11.